deeplearning4j/deeplearning4j/CONTRIBUTING.md

 - Add tests relevant to the fixed bug or new feature.

-## Conduct
+## Conduct & License

 We follow the [Rust Code of Conduct](http://www.rust-lang.org/conduct.html).

-All code in this repository is under the Apache Software Foundation License, 2.0.
+All code in this repository is released under the Apache Software Foundation License, 2.0, and by contributing to this repository, you agree to release that contribution under that same license.